armadaproject/armada/docs/helm/server.md

 Armada can be configured to use tokens signed by OpenId provider for authentication.
 **Currently only JWT tokens are supported.**

-To determine group membership of particular user, armada will reed jwt claim specified in configuration as `groupsClaim`.
+To determine group membership of particular user, armada will read jwt claim specified in configuration as `groupsClaim`.

 For example configuration using Amazon Cognito as provider can look like this:
 ```yaml